Skip over main navigation

 Children under compulsory school age are not automatically entitled to transport to an early years setting or school

-• Children of compulsory school age (aged 5 to 16)
+• Transport: Children of compulsory school age (aged 5 to 16)

 LAs are required to arrange free, suitable, home to school transport for children of compulsory school age who are ‘eligible’, to their nearest suitable qualifying school